 |McKinsey and Company||INR 1,080,000 per annum Wipro|

 To get a job paying this well, you’ll need to have more than a Master’s degree and be conversant with the languages and tools used to manage data.
 Here are some additional AIM tidbits:

 - Knowing R is the most crucial and sought-after expertise, followed by Python.
 Python salary in India is expected to be around 10.2 lakhs INR per annum

-- When a Data Analyst has knowledge of both Big Data and Data science, their income rises by 26%, compared to when they only have knowledge of one.
+- When a Data Analyst knows both Big Data and Data Science, their income rises by 26%, compared to when they only know of one.

 - SAS users are paid in the range of INR 9.1-10.8 lakhs per annum, whereas SPSS professionals are compensated in the range of INR 7.3 lakhs per annum.

 - Machine Learning salaries in India start at roughly 3.5 lakhs INR and can rise to 16 lakhs INR as you advance in the industry.
 Python is one of the most popular languages for machine learning, and Python developers in India earn some of the best salaries in the world.

 - Artificial Intelligence knowledge can assist in advancing your career in general.
 If you are a beginner in this field, the Artificial Intelligence pay in India is not less than 5-6 lakhs INR.

 So now is the time to improve your data abilities to maximize your earnings!